Research Applications for Striatech Products

 The challenge

 A central problem in PLP1 research is translating genotype-level molecular heterogeneity into quantifiable functional outcomes.
-PLP1 duplications – the most common PMD genotype – produce early-onset, severe hypomyelination driven by toxic PLP1 overexpression and ER stress-induced oligodendrocyte death.
+PLP1 duplications - the most common PMD genotype - produce early-onset, severe hypomyelination driven by toxic PLP1 overexpression and ER stress-induced oligodendrocyte death.
 PLP1 missense mutations cause misfolded protein retention in the ER, also activating the unfolded protein response with a phenotypic severity correlated with the degree of ER retention.
-PLP1 null mutations, by contrast, allow near-normal oligodendrocyte survival and myelination but lead to progressive, length-dependent axon degeneration in the second decade of life, reflecting PLP1’s non-structural role in supporting axonal metabolic homeostasis via oligodendrocyte-axon coupling.
-Clinically, this produces a mild PMD/SPG2 syndrome in humans and a comparable pattern in Plp1 knockout mice (Garbern et al., Acta Neuropathol, 2009).
+PLP1 null mutations, by contrast, allow near-normal oligodendrocyte survival and myelination but lead to progressive, length-dependent axon degeneration in the second decade of life, reflecting PLP1's non-structural role in supporting axonal metabolic homeostasis via oligodendrocyte-axon coupling.
+Clinically, this produces a mild PMD/SPG2 syndrome in humans and a comparable pattern in Plp1 knockout mice (Sima et al., 2009, Acta Neuropathol.).
 The optic nerve captures all three mechanisms because it is a long, PLP1-dependent white matter tract that is hypomyelinated in duplication/missense cases and subject to progressive axon degeneration in null cases.
 Standard histological endpoints require sacrifice; electrophysiology (VEP) and ERG require anaesthesia and surgical preparation.
 Neither is amenable to high-frequency longitudinal monitoring across disease progression in the same animal.
-For researchers also studying autoimmune demyelinating conditions, see Autoimmune Demyelinating Diseases for cross-model comparison approaches.

 How Striatech products help